bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 00:43:29

-I think this is a great chance for Jeff or Dusty to touch on the, I think it's Bolt 9, the OK to be odd, like the feature bit stuff.
+I think this is a great chance for Jeff or Dusty to touch on the, I think it's BOLT 9, the OK to be odd, like the feature bit stuff.

 Dusty Dettmer: 00:43:37